Friday, 8 May 2026

 * France has 36 points rounded up.

-* As each stand is removed from play its points are removed from the respective morale total.
+* As each stand is removed from play, its points are removed from the respective morale total.

 * Whoever wins the Initiative Point for the Turn also wins any tied results.